 Go to Enable new UI checkbox, and restart the IDE., select the

-We’ve introduced two new themes in this UI – Light and Dark.
-Both have been designed to provide improved contrast and a consistent color palette.
+We’ve introduced three new themes in this UI – Light, Dark, and Light with Light Header.
+All of them have been designed to provide improved contrast and a consistent color palette.

 You can switch to another theme in.
 Please note that not all custom themes are fully supported yet.